OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

 In some cases you may want to modify the form presented to the user as well as any other configurable options.
 Some examples:

-- Use a Gnome desktop instead of Mate desktop.
+- Use an Xfce desktop instead of Mate desktop.
 - Remove the "Queue" form field as your scheduler will auto select the correct queue.
 - Hard-code the "Number of nodes" to just 1, so that users can't launch